gxercavins/dataflow-samples/when-are-pubsub-messages-acked/README.md

 ## When are Pub/Sub Messages ACKed?

 A common Pub/Sub workflow involves reading some messages from a subscription and doing some operations with it.
-Once and only once the message is successfully processed the subscriber acknowledges it and it is removed from the subscription backlog.
-A minimal Python snippet from the [quickstart](https://cloud.google.com/pubsub/docs/quickstart-client-libraries#pubsub-client-libraries-python) where we just print the received message and ACK it:
+Once and only once the message is successfully processed, the subscriber acknowledges it and it is removed from the subscription backlog.
+For instance, in this minimal Python snippet from the [quickstart](https://cloud.google.com/pubsub/docs/quickstart-client-libraries#pubsub-client-libraries-python) where it just prints the received messages and ACKs them:

 ```python
 def callback(message):